marcwright/bonobos-graphql/README.md

 ## Test Queries with GraphiQL

-We have a `songType` and a RootSchema to map out the graph.
-If we navigate to `localhost:4000/graphql` we will now see:
+We have a `SongType` and a RootSchema to map out the graph.
+Run `nodemon app.js` then navigate to `localhost:4000/graphql`:

 <br>